Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc H - The Lost Soul.md

 * Erasmus smiles sadly.
 “Don’t be,” he says.
 “Victor and your friends will take good care of you.
 And even if you can’t see or hear me, I’ll never be far away.”
 * Stella hiccups, tears glittering at the corners of her eyes.
 “Thank you,” she says, reaching out a hand.
 “For everything.”
 Erasmus swallows, and reaches out toward her hand in turn.
 “Stella,” he says, beaming through tears.
 “It was my honor.”
 For a brief instant, their fingers touch—and then the beads of light around Stella burst into radiant brilliance.
 She vanishes, leaving Erasmus touching nothing more than empty air.

 After a moment, Erasmus wipes his eyes on his spectral sleeve and turns to bid the players farewell.
 If the players attempt to comfort him, he insists that he is fine.
 “I’m happy for her,” he says softly.
 “She’s getting a second chance.
 Not everyone gets that.”
-If she is present, [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]] affixes Erasmus with a long, unreadable look, before her gaze abruptly softens, a flicker of warmth in her eyes.
+If she is present, [[Personnages Non-Joueurs#Lady Fiona Wachter|Lady Wachter]] affixes Erasmus with a long, unreadable look, before her gaze abruptly softens, a flicker of warmth in her eyes.

 Lady Wachter then hovers a hand over Erasmus’s shoulder and says, “Thank you for protecting my daughter.
 House Wachter owes you an unforgettable debt.
 Should you ever be in the presence of Wachterhaus, know that you will always be welcome there.”
 Erasmus smiles and thanks her.

-[[Non-Player Characters#Victor Vallakovich|Victor]] then asks the players if they are ready to depart for the Material Plane.
+[[Personnages Non-Joueurs#Victor Vallakovich|Victor]] then asks the players if they are ready to depart for the Material Plane.
 Before they leave, however, Erasmus offers them the following warnings:

 * Strange giant spiders pass in and out of the Ethereal Plane amidst the ruins of the town to the southwest of Vallaki.
 If the players ever travel there, they should be careful.
 (Victor recognizes these as **phase spiders**, described further in *Ethereal Entities.*)
 * Strahd von Zarovich occasionally visits the Ethereal Plane astride a demonic horse with a charcoal-black coat and a burning, fiery mane.
 (Victor recognizes this as a **nightmare**, described further in *Ethereal Entities.*)